-Why is a police verification mandatory for a passport?
+- Why is police verification mandatory for a passport?

-Every applicant who is applying for a passport in India undergoes the process of police verification to ensure that he or she is living in the same address as mentioned in the application form and to check if he or she has provided genuine details about himself or herself at the passport office.
+Every applicant who is applying for a passport in India undergoes the process of police verification.
+It is done to ensure that the person is living in the address mentioned in the application form and to check if genuine details are submitted at the passport office.

-In such cases, the applicant can talk to the police officer and explain his or her situation for the absence.
+In such cases, the applicant can talk to the police officer and explain the situation for the absence.
 If reasons are valid, the police officer might even ask the applicant to meet at the police station with two references and their ID proofs.

 A country’s passport is one of the most important and valuable documents.
-To make sure that it doesn’t get into the wrong hands, a police verification is required before issuing a passport.
+To make sure that it doesn’t get into wrong hands, police verification is required.

-No, statutory body/public/government employees do not require a police verification.
-They just have to submit their original Identity Certificates (as per the Annexure “A”) with the application form.
-However, they can even get their passports based on post-police verification, provided that they submit a NOC (No Objection Certificate) according to the Annexure “G.” Similarly, they can issue their passports based on pre-police verification, given that they submit their PI (Prior Intimation) letters according to Annexure “H.”
+No, statutory body/public/government employees do not require a police verification if they submit their original Identity Certificates (as per the Annexure “A”) with the application form.
+They can even get their passports based on post-police verification, provided that they submit a NOC (No Objection Certificate) according to the Annexure “G.” and based on pre-police verification, given that they submit Prior Intimation letter according to Annexure “H.”

 Yes, in such a case, a police verification is required and the following documents are required: